 *The Ghanaian Empire is celebrated on this date in 830.
 Known as Wagadou (Ghana being the title of its ruler) Empire, it was a West African kingdom in present-day southeastern Mauritania and western Mali.

 The origins of the Ghanaian Empire have been disputed between ethnohistoric accounts and archaeological interpretations.
-The earliest discussions of its origins are in the Sudanese chronicles of Mahmud Kati and Abd al-Rahman as-Sadi.
-According to Kati's Tarikh al-Fettash, in a section probably composed by the author around 1580 but citing the authority of the chief judge of Messina, Ida al-Massini, who lived somewhat earlier, twenty kings ruled Ghana before the advent of the prophet Muhammad, and the empire extended until the century after the prophet.
+The earliest discussions of its roots are in the Sudanese chronicles of Mahmud Kati and Abd al-Rahman as-Sadi.
+According to Kati's Tarikh al-Fettash, in a section probably composed by the author around 1580 but citing the authority of the chief judge of Messina, Ida al-Massini, who lived somewhat earlier, twenty kings ruled Ghana before the advent of the Prophet Muhammad, and the empire extended until the century after the Prophet.
 In addressing the rulers' origin, the Tarikh al-Fettash provides three different opinions: that they were Soninke, Wangara, or Sanhaja Berbers.

 While the 16th-century versions of genealogies might have linked Ghana to the Sanhaja, earlier versions, for example, as reported by the 11th-century writer al-Idrisi and the 13th-century writer ibn Said, noted that rulers of Ghana in those days traced their descent from the clan of the Prophet Muhammad either through his protector Abi Talib or through his son-in-law Ali.
 He says that 22 kings ruled before the Hijra and 22 after.